davide-beltrame/Credit-Prediction-Group-Project-AI-ML-Exam/README.md

 - **ANN** is, by definition, not human-interpretable, but performs very well accuracy-wise and its tuning effort is relatively minimal.
 - **XGBoost** exploits a combination of methods (CART, Random Forest, boosting) that makes it very easy to tune and very well performing, despite being quite time-consuming to execute.

+### **2.3) Feature engineering**

+1. In order to standardize (to a number) non-numerical labels, we use *LabelEncoder*;
+2. Then, *StandardScaler* is applied to numerical labels and features by removing the mean and scaling to unit variance (from scikit-learn documentation);
+3. In the end, *OneHotEncoder* converts those initially categorical values to binary features (a series of columns in which the feature corresponds to the one having a 1 instead of a 0).

 ## **3) Experimental Design**
 After building our models by calling the *sklearn* functions, we have performed the task of **hyperparameter tuning**.
 Hyperparameters are the hidden (not human-interpretable) variables that determine the network structure and how the network is trained.